singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 ---

 It might be the case that you have a container locally, and you want to make it available as a module (without pulling it from a registry).
-Although this is discouraged because it means you will need to manually maintain versions, shpc does support the "add" command to do this.
+You might also have a container on Docker Hub that you want to contribute to the registry! shpc does support the "add" command to perform both of these functions.
 The steps for adding a container are:

 1. Running ``shpc add`` to create a container.yaml in the registry namespace
 2. Customizing the container.yaml to your liking
 3. Running ``shpc install`` to formally install your new container.

+In the case of a docker image that is public (that you can share) you are encouraged to contribute your recipe directly to shpc for others to use, and once in the repository tags will also get updated automatically.

+Add a Local Container
+^^^^^^^^^^^^^^^^^^^^^

 As an example, let's start with the container ``salad_latest.sif``.
 We have it on our local machine and cannot pull it from a registry.
 First, let's run ``shpc add``